kruize/autotune/README.md

 We recommend you check out the [kruize-demos](https://github.com/kruize/kruize-demos) repo in case you want to know more about VPA demo, GPU demo, HPO demo and a lot more!

+## Generating Recommendations with Kruize
+This guide provides step-by-step instructions for manual setup.
+For automated setup, skip to the section below.

-## Pre-requisites
+### Pre-requisites
 You need access to any Kubernetes environment like Kind, Minikube, or OpenShift with Prometheus running in the cluster.

 To install Prometheus use the following scripts for [Kind](/scripts/prometheus_on_kind.sh) or [Minikube](/scripts/prometheus_on_minikube.sh).
 OpenShift installs prometheus by default.

 Follow [benchmarks installation](https://github.com/kruize/benchmarks) instructions to install sysbench benchmark.

-## Generating Recommendations with Kruize
-This guide provides step-by-step instructions for manual setup.
-For automated setup, skip to the section below.
+The following instructions assume that a Kubernetes cluster and Prometheus are installed on your machine, and the application for which you want to generate recommendations has been running for at least 30 minutes.

 ### Clone Repositories
 Clone the Autotune & Benchmarks Repository using the following commands: